 The Unused Storage Space is added to that part of the Available Storage Space which remains on offer (Initial Additional Storage Space) as per article [76C], and is made available via the Daily Procedure as per article [76B], in the case that the sum of the storage area that LNG Users have requested under the respective procedure is greater than the Initial Available Storage Space.

-In the case that the Unused Storage Space is booked by other Users as per the procedure provided for under article [76B], then the initial LNG Users from which the Unused Storage Space was taken will be compensated for each Day on which release takes place, by an amount calculated as an amount equivalent to the part of the Unused Storage Space that was released, multiplied by the Threshold Price that the LNG User paid for its acquisition, multiplied by a coefficient of 98%,less that part of the Unused Storage Space consisting of all or part of the Temporary Storage Space that is allocated to the LNG User under the Basic Service as per article [69].
+In the case that the Unused Storage Space is booked by other Users as per the procedure provided for under article [76B], then the initial LNG Users from which the Unused Storage Space was taken will be compensated for each Day on which release takes place, by an amount calculated as an amount equivalent to the part of the Unused Storage Space that was released, multiplied by the price that the LNG User paid for its acquisition, multiplied by a coefficient of 98%,less that part of the Unused Storage Space consisting of all or part of the Temporary Storage Space that is allocated to the LNG User under the Basic Service as per article [69].
 In the case that the Unused Storage Space is from two or more tender procedures as per article [76Α] and [76Β], the calculation is carried out separately for each part of the Unused Storage Space and Threshold Price arising from each tender procedure.
 In the event that the Unused Storage Space is booked by two or more LNG Users, the Additional Storage space is released first and then the Temporary Storage Space, in proportion to the Additional Storage Space that each these LNG Users, books respectively.

 Article 88Β